TrueMonke/static-website-generator/README.md

 Allows you to create static sites by writing them in markdown rather than HTML.

-Creates a public directory and copies over the content directory contents over.
+Creates a public directory and copies over the content directory files over.
-Converts any markdown files `.md` into HTML files `.html` when copying files.
+Converts any markdown files `.md` into HTML files `.html` when copying.

-project idea is from the boot.dev Guided Project lesson `static site generator` which can be found at:
+Project idea is from the boot.dev guided project lesson `static site generator` which can be found at:

 https://www.boot.dev/learn/build-static-site-generator